Nancy is a member of:

 Nancy’s art quilts have been displayed in galleries in the South Florida area and works extensively with interior designers creating sight specific art for discerning clients.
 Nancy displays her unique style in every one-of-a-kind work of art.

 My maternal grandparents had no idea when they taught me how to use their sewing machine that they would be influential in releasing the artist in me.
-They taught me the respect and admiration for fabric and stitching.
-Creativity became my inner voice and working with fabric my passion.
+They taught me respect and admiration for fabric and stitching.
+Creativity became my inner voice and working with fabric was my passion.

 Partner my love of color and my passion for fabric and you will grasp my lifelong journey of creating art with textiles.
-I work extemporaneously dyeing, cutting, stitching, painting and mono-printing, always building on the step before using many of the tools and techniques I’ve amassed over the last 40 years.
+I work extemporaneously dyeing, cutting, stitching, painting, and mono-printing, always building on the step before using many of the tools and techniques I’ve amassed over the last 40 years.

 Some of my work parallels the fabric layers to the many layers of a person’s life and the stitching to the countless directions and choices we make that can change our destinies.
 Although each small part may represent individuals or communities, this work tries to show their overall relationship to others and the global world around us, how we are all sometimes “Hanging By A Thread”.

 Threads alone are thin and vulnerable but together each stitch strengthens the others and constructs a strong body of work just as we hope relationships and communities can do the same.
 For me, the tangled threads represent how relationships can be so stressful.
 The underlying layers peeking through are meant to remind us of where we came from and who came before us.